Music, Worship, Service

 Luxuriously case-bound -- makes a great gift

-Luxuriously case-bound and protected by a beautifully designed dust jacket, the book makes an excellent gift for anyone with an interest in liturgical art and Benedictine spirituality, as well as artists and art students.
+Luxuriously case-bound and protected by a beautifully designed dust jacket, this book makes an excellent gift for artists, art students, as well as anyone with an interest in liturgical art and Benedictine spirituality.

 Fittingly, the title speaks of "our hands" not "my hands."
 Br.
 Martin is part of a monastic community that works and prays together, that holds everything in common; he also stands on a tradition of liturgical art with two millennia of momentum behind it.